JesseEarley/2021-Accessibility-Toolbar/README.md

 ### Increase Text Size
 This feature will increase the text size across all elements on a page.
 (Note: This feature will change the font-size for the 'HTML' element.
 In order to properly make use of this feature, your font-styles should be in **rem** units.

+### Increase Letter Spacing
+This feature will increase the spacing between all letters on the page.

+### Dyslexia Friendly Font
+This feature will change the font for the entire page to one that is easier to read for those with dyslexia.

 ### Increase Cursor Size
 This feature will increase the curosr size for both the regular **pointer** and **hand** cursors.